-While content marketing and SEO can take time, PPC creates a middle-ground between nurturing potential new clients and serving the middle of the marketing funnel through providing downloadable resources, seeking email subscription signups, and hard-selling services.
+While content marketing and SEO can take time, landscape PPC marketing creates a middle-ground between nurturing potential new clients and serving the middle of the marketing funnel by providing downloadable resources, seeking email subscription signups, and hard-selling services.

 Visitors from targeted PPC ads are 50% more likely to make a purchase than those derived from organic traffic.
 When you refine your research and use the correct keywords, you won’t only get high-quality leads, but you’ll also climb in organic search engine results.

 People don’t buy products or services, they buy the results of each.
 So, when you’re selling, you want to focus on the benefits you provide your landscaping customers.
 Perhaps it’s spending more time with the family, or simply the convenience of never having to worry about mowing the lawn.
-Either way, make sure your sales pitch appeals emotively to your audience.
+Either way, make sure your landscaping digital marketing campaigns appeal emotively to your audience.

 If you’re a large landscaping business, you might consider using a customer relationship management (CRM) platform to track the sales process.
 CRMs streamline communications and centralize customer data, giving you a better picture of business performance.
 In some instances, conversion rates have skyrocketed as much as 300%.